 Mentorship programs are not advertised on TV, the Internet or radio.
 Your small business or your soon to be open business has obstacles and you may resort to rubbing a lamp hoping for a Genie to pop out and provide the perfect business advice.
-You contact me but find that my scholarship program is booked full and without funds, how can you expect to create a win-win with any business consultant?
+Without funds, how can you expect to create a win-win with any business consultant?

 You have a strong motivation to start a business or the business you own is not yet successful.
 You have a vision and your abilities/skills/talents stand out in the marketplace or your product is already in demand.
 You are strapped for cash because of the crazy economic times and possibly your house has burnt down.